-Revision of the Freshman and Sophomore Year Academic Experience review, practice and discussion.
+Monmouth College has revised the freshman year academic experience for academically superior students, underprepared students and the general population as well.
+Underprepared students have a maximum class size of 20, and two additional hours per week of class time for review, practice and discussion.
 The course material covered is the same as regular sections, but the manner of instruction provides more student/faculty contact hours.
 Course clusters, with unifying themes, have been added for regularly admitted students.